-For the years ended 31 December 2013 through 2020 in accordance with Ministerial Resolution 1005, consolidated zakat and income tax returns have been filed for Bank AlJazira and the Company.
-The Company's zakat and income liabilities for the years 2013 through 2020 have been paid to the Bank.
+In accordance with Ministerial Resolution 1005, consolidated zakat and income tax return has been filed for Bank AlJazira Group including the Company for the year ended 31 December 2021.
+The Company's zakat and income liabilities for year ended 31 December 2021 have been paid to the Bank.